ccdmb/predector/docs/faq.md

 The Predector pipeline and ranking method is published in [scientific reports](https://doi.org/10.1038/s41598-021-99363-0):

-Darcy A. B. Jones, Lina Rozano, Johannes Debler, Ricardo L. Mancera, Paula Moolhuijzen, James K. Hane (2021).
-Predector: an automated and combinative method for the predictive ranking of candidate effector proteins of fungal plant-pathogens. _Scientific Reports_.
+Darcy A. B. Jones, Lina Rozano, Johannes W. Debler, Ricardo L. Mancera, Paula M. Moolhuijzen, James K. Hane (2021).
+An automated and combinative method for the predictive ranking of candidate effector proteins of fungal plant-pathogens. _Scientific Reports_.
 11, 19731, DOI: [10.1038/s41598-021-99363-0](https://doi.org/10.1038/s41598-021-99363-0)

 Please also cite the dependencies that we use whenever possible.
 I understand that citation limits can be an issue, but the continued maintenance development of tools relies on these citations.